gilatoes/arduino-optiga-trust-x/README.md

 2) with Object ID pointing to the memory slot where the public key is located,
 3) if neither Object ID nor raw public key were specified, the function will use a default Object ID with manufacturer public key certificate.

+### 08.OneWayAuth
+one-way authentication example is used to verify the authenticity of Trust X chip.
+It makes use of Trust X chip crypto functions to implement the authentication function.

+### 09.firmwareUpdate
+firmwareupdate example is a basic example that verify the hash result.

-### generateKeypair
+### 10.generateKeypair
 generateKeypair example is a Trust X toolbox feature that demonstrates ECC256 keypair generation.
 The private key can either be exported in plaintext or held within the security controller.
 If the private key is to be stored in the security controller, the example should be modified to specify the destination Object ID.
 The generated key pair can be used for cryptographic operations.

-### One-Way Authentication
-one-way authentication example is used to verify the authenticity of Trust X chip.
-It makes use of Trust X chip crypto functions to implement the authentication function.

 ## Troubleshooting
 1. There are many ways of getting the Arduino platform to work.
 However, it is advisable to counter check with the original Arduino IDE to duplicate the issue.
 2. Ensure that you can execute the helloBootCamp example before moving to the crypto examples.
 3. Some serial terminals might have different setup.
 When in doubt, fall back to Arduino serial monitor.

 ## Contributing